 What is Racetrack Playa?

 Racetrack Playa is a dry lakebed in a remote part of Death Valley National Park known for its famous and mysterious sailing stones.
-Sailing stones are rocks that move along the playa on their own leaving behind tracks that mark their movement.
+Sliding stones are large rocks that move along the playa on their own leaving behind tracks that mark the rock movement.

 Is it worth visiting Racetrack Playa?